multirobot-use/mrta_heuristic_planner/README.md

 recovered by executing certain actions, i.e. the robots have limited battery power, but have the possibility to plan recharges.

-The objective is to find a mission plan, i.e. to assign all tasks to the agents needed to complete them successfully respecting the constraints imposed by each task, while minimizing the total execution time, i.e. the makespan.
+The objective is to find a mission plan, i.e. to assign all tasks to the robots (also called agents) needed to complete them successfully respecting the constraints imposed by each task, while minimizing the total execution time, i.e. the makespan.

 The problem is formulated using Mixed Integer Linear Programming (MILP) in Matlab.
 To solve it, the `intlinprog()` Matlab function is called.
 If you have Gurobi installed in Matlab, this function should be overwritten by the